 What to Look for in a Crypto Wallet

 The biggest factor you should consider when choosing a crypto wallet is the security of the wallet.
-However, how you plan to use the wallet is another big factor when deciding which storage solution to use.
+However, the best hardware and software wallets all have great security so you likely will have to use other factors to make your decision.
+How you plan to use the wallet is another big factor when deciding which storage solution to use.
 If you're planning on buying and holding your investment for the long term, a hardware wallet is likely your best choice.

 A solid strategy to manage risk is to limit the number of funds that can be accessed through less secure platforms, such as exchanges, while keeping the bulk of your funds in a more secure wallet somewhere offline.
 You might even choose to have several wallets to limit your risk.
 Hackers love centralized points of attack, so some investors even split up their cold storage private key among a group of secret trusted friends and family, so no 1 individual could be tortured for the money.